The Tax Disputes and Litigation Review: Indonesia

 - the Tax Court decision being sent (Article 91c–e of the Tax Court Law).

-Currently, there are 63 judges associated with the Tax Court, with a small minority having a law education background, and the majority with an accounting background and general tax knowledge.
+Currently, there are 63 judges associated with the Tax Court, with a small minority having legal education backgrounds and the majority having accounting backgrounds and general tax knowledge.
 Most members of the Tax Court are retired tax or customs officials.
-It is therefore not surprising that there has been criticism regarding the independence of the Tax Court.15 The number of tax disputes filed with the Tax Court in 2017 amounted to 9,580 applications, with an average of 9,806 cases annually during the period 2012–2017.
-In 2017, 65 per cent of the Tax Court verdicts were in favour of the taxpayer, with 55 per cent decisions, among others, fully approved and the rest partially approved.
-The Supreme Court received 2,187 applications for reconsideration of the Tax Court verdict in 2017, up 18 per cent from reconsideration application in 2016.
-Lastly, the percentage of wins at the Supreme Court was 13 per cent in 2017,16 as the majority of Supreme Court decisions uphold the Tax Court verdict.
+It is therefore unsurprising there has been criticism regarding the independence of the Tax Court.13 The number of tax disputes filed with the Tax Court in 2020 amounted to 16,434 applications.
+In 2020, 67 per cent of the Tax Court's verdicts were in favour of the taxpayer, with 45 per cent decisions, among others, fully approved and the rest partially approved.
+The Supreme Court received 5,313 applications to reconsider Tax Court verdicts in 2020, up 16 per cent from reconsideration application in 2019.
+Lastly, the percentage of wins at the Supreme Court was 11 per cent in 2020,14 and the majority of Supreme Court decisions upheld the Tax Court's verdicts.

 Penalties and remedies